 Between € 5 million and € 10 million: Italy, Switzerland, Spain and the European Investment Bank

-Up to € 5 million: France, Sweden, Slovak Republic, Netherlands, Denmark, Finland, Turkey, Luxembourg, United Kingdom, Ireland, Lithuania, Cyprus, Czech Republic, Hungary, Poland, Albania, Romania, Malta, Holy See, Bosnia and Herzegovina, San Marino, Iceland and Liechtenstein.
+Up to € 5 million: France, Sweden, Slovak Republic, Netherlands, Denmark, Finland, Turkey, Luxembourg, United Kingdom, Ireland, Lithuania, Cyprus, Czech Republic, Hungary, Poland, Albania, Romania, Malta, Holy See, Bosnia and Herzegovina, San Marino, Iceland, Liechtenstein and Bulgaria.

 In this section